Sikh Survivors of Domestic Violence Walk Social Tightrope to Cope or Flee

 by Bhaag Kaur Elisabeth, Daya Client Advocate

 Although Sikh Faith was founded to celebrate the presence of divinity in every human, regardless of gender, violence is alarmingly prevalent in the Sikh community.
-According to a survey of 500 people conducted by Sikh Family Services, one in two people knows someone who deals with domestic abuse or violence on a daily basis.
+According to a survey of 500 people conducted by Sikh Family Center, one in two people knows someone who deals with domestic abuse or violence on a daily basis.

 Between one in three and one in four Sikh women are affected directly by domestic abuse.
 Men also suffer the abuse of others, and this is likely significantly underreported due to gendered expectations of masculinity to bear and adversity in stoic silence.
 To its targets, abuse seems incidental.
 They may be constantly on the lookout for ways to avoid or lessen their abusers’ harsh treatment, believing in some part as abusers teach them, that it is somehow their fault.
 In fact abusive behaviors establish and maintain power and result in gains of money, labor and emotional attention for abusers, as Lundy Bancroft writes.
 Even if escape seems unimaginable, victims and survivors need to know they can discuss their challenges with people who have their best interest at heart.